Yanis-Bouchelaghem/StudyNet_API/README.md

 ## Endpoints
 The API offers many endpoints to enable the mobile app to read and insert relevant information.

-The base link to the API is : https://study-net-api.herokuapp.com/api/
+The base link to the API is : https://study-net-api.herokuapp.com/api/ (Site is currently down as Heroku have ceased providing free services.)

 An exhaustive list of all available endpoints can be found in an [exported postman collection](https://github.com/AlphaSh0w/StudyNet_API/blob/Develop/StudyNet.postman_collection.json).